Insectman Home

 Before I get into my examples of evolutionism guffaws, I will share an example of one that brings more of a “we (creationists) told you so” semi-sad snicker.
 In a paper revealing research that scientists have now realized that most forest problems are man made I found this comment:

 “It now appears that insects, which are the most abundant and diverse animals on Earth, are anything but destructive pests.
 Rather, they are major architects of the plant world in both structure and function, and in natural balance help to maintain healthy and productive forest ecosystems.”
+Speaking of architects, see the top cartoon at the ants view skyscrapers cartoon.

-That was just a brief warm up for the real side-splitters to follow.
+That was just a brief warm-up for the real side-splitters to follow.

 The following excerpts, about bee research, are from an article that is much ado about nothing, but the casual reader will “see” proof of evolution based upon the opening line: “A group of bees may have evolved into a new species because the guys couldn’t pick the right aftershave.”
 That really bugs me!
 Evolutionists have to be intelligent enough to comprehend the simple truth that no observable and repeatable scientific experiments have ever supported “evolution”.
 The bees remained bees despite the differences that gave the scientists a reason to classify (there is a lot of debate about defining a species within the evolutionist community) the bees as a different species of—bees!